-What Is A Second Home?
+What Qualifies As A Second Home?

 - Must be occupied by the owner for a portion of the year

-- Must be accessible and suitable for year-round occupancy
+- Must be accessible year round

 - Must be a one-unit dwelling

-- Cannot be subject to any rental, timeshare or property management agreements
+- Cannot be subject to any rental, timeshare, or property management agreements

 What Second Home Status Means For Renting Out Your Vacation Home